victor-shneer/haskell-step-by-step/README.md

 ```

-## ghc commands
+## Compiler commands
 ```
 runghc src/Chapter_1/SimpleProgram < src/Chapter_1/quux.txt
 ```
-> compile haskell source to an executable named InteractWith
-> we need -main-is because by default shc assume that main is located in Main modul.
-This is not our case
+Compile haskell source to an executable named InteractWith.
+We need -main-is because by default ghc assume that main is located in Main module.
+This is not our case.
 ```
 ghc -main-is Chapter_4.InteractWith  src/Chapter_4/InteractWith.hs
 ```